 Yeah, I know.
 Easier said than done.

-Why Finding a Purpose in Life is Important
+Why Finding a Purpose in Life After 50 is Important

-One way to make it easier is to find a reason or purpose for living.
+One way to make it easier is finding meaning and happiness in old age through a life purpose.
 Something to motivate you to rise out of bed each morning.
 If you have some purpose to pursue, you won’t spend your time thinking about how much old age sucks.

 It’s important to think of a purpose differently than a goal.
 A purpose shouldn’t be anything like the corporate world’s idea of so much profit this quarter or a student’s goal of obtaining admission to a prestigious college.
 As you grow older, the purpose may just be making sure you show love or gratitude to someone every day.
 Or crafting a legacy for your family.